-Unfortunately, it’s not that great at planning for long term problems.
+Unfortunately, our necortex is not that great at planning for even longer term problems.
 In fact, the farther off into the future a problem is, the more the average person tends to underplay its threat.

 A few millenia ago this worked fine.
 Cavemen knew to avoid areas where dangerous animals lived, and to gather extra food for winter months.
 They didn’t need to worry about anything that went beyond a loose gathering of families.
 Certainly not world or even national affairs.